MelquisedecS/sql-data-warehouse-project-Public/README.md

 #### Objective

-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using Postgre SQL to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specifications